magetop/magento2-rma-system/README.md

-# Magento 2 RMA Extension by MageTop
+# Magento 2 RMA Extension by Magetop

-**Magento 2 RMA Extension | Product Return & Refund System** by MageTop allows the customer to create return request for the purchased products.
+**Magento 2 RMA Extension | Product Return & Refund System** by Magetop allows the customer to create return request for the purchased products.
 Return merchandise authorization module also allow guest user for RMA form.
 A customer can create a shipping label for return/exchange products.

 ## Highlight features